blackflux/robo-config-plugin/test/projects/assorted/@sls-closedsource-react/CONFDOCS.md

 _Updating <a href="#blackfluxrobo-config-plugin-target-ref-dockerdockerfile">docker/Dockerfile</a> using <a href="#blackfluxrobo-config-plugin-strat-ref-overwrite">overwrite</a>._

-- Docker environment definition for running tests in AWS Lambda container.
+- Docker environment definition for running tests in react AWS Lambda container.

 <table>
   <tbody>